Quick Answer

 CISA's August 2024 Federal Mobile Workplace Security guidance treats public-space telework cybersecurity as a distinct risk area.
 Before you approve a link for client work, confirm three checks: VPN stability in normal use, acceptable network trust level, and a suitable fallback when public Wi-Fi is involved.
 If the VPN drops repeatedly, or the network is public and backup is untested, mark it not client-ready.

 Only shortlist options that pass all three gates together: performance, reliability, and security.
-If any threshold is still "Add current threshold after verification," or fails during real use, do not carry it to the next step.
+If any performance threshold or security check is still pending verification from the chosen source, or fails during real use, do not carry it to the next step.

 Choose your primary link by consistency, not label: run the same real-work test on each candidate and keep the one with the steadiest upload and call behavior.